Marlene’s Perspective on Art

 Marlene on her Art:

 “I don’t want my paintings to be pretty pictures on a wall.
-I would like my paintings to tell a mini story every time they are being viewed and in that grow on the viewer.
-For that reason I say that interacting with a painting is like a journey not just for one day, but for an extended time.
+I would like my paintings to tell a mini story every time they are being viewed and thereby grow on the viewer.
+For that reason I say that interacting with a painting is like a journey, not just for one day, but for an extended time.
 One could also compare the interaction with a painting to the reading of fairy tales, plays or poetry that can be re-read time and again, and every time something new is discovered in them that expands and enriches life.
 In other words, my paintings do not have a sell-by date.
 I would like my paintings to give a sense of quiet, of reflection, removed from the noise and humdrum of everyday life.
 They should expand and enrich the viewer’s life and should give the viewer a sense of wholeness.”

 Marlene’s works available at the Smelik & Stokking Gallery in The Hague, Netherlands have now been added to this website.
 This now brings together most of the works available.
 Happy hunting!